jupyterhub/repo2docker/docs/source/config_files.rst

 This is used to install R libraries pinned to a specific snapshot on `MRAN <https://mran.microsoft.com/documents/rro/reproducibility>`_.
+To set the date of the snapshot add a runtime.txt_.
-To see an example, visit our `example install.R file <https://github.com/binder-examples/r/blob/master/install.R>`_.
+For an example ``install.R`` file, visit our `example install.R file <https://github.com/binder-examples/r/blob/master/install.R>`_.

 ``apt.txt``
 ^^^^^^^^^^^